To connect with nature is a profoundly important requirement for human health. It's one of my top healthy living tips.

 The amount of time invested in taking a few moments to at least imagine being in a natural setting can pay huge dividends.
 Think of it as hitting the reset button.
 Your mind will be more clear and focused when you return back to your work activities, and you may feel more productive.

-For more tips and guided meditations, you may enjoy The Strong Spirit Self-Empowerment Plan ~ Your MAP to Consciously & Effectively Create Your Most Illuminated Life.
+For more tips and guided meditations, you may enjoy The Strong Spirit 10-Step Plan ~ Your MAP to Consciously & Effectively Create Your Most Illuminated Life.
 It's a ten-step guide to help you get from Point A, where you are, to Point B, where you desire to be.